oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 kubectl -n <domain namespace> get domain <domain uid>
 ```

-1. Check the log files in `logHome`.
+1. Check the domain log files in `logHome`.

 By default, the Operator persists the log files for the introspector job, RCU logs, and WebLogic servers logs in `domain.spec.logHome`
 (default: /share/logs/<domain uid>).